-My experience as a member of the Haitian diaspora and a long time observer of American life is woven into my paintings.
-Since language often fails me I refer to painting to give voice to elements about the world I find intriguing, wondrous, and, troubling.
+My experience as an immigrant and a long-time observer of American life is woven into my paintings.
+Since language often fails me, I refer to painting to give voice to elements about the world I find intriguing, wondrous, and, troubling.

-As an outsider, I employ organic shapes to interpret the world; mark making is used not only as a structural and compositional device, but also as memory lines to connect and account for matters at hand.
-Color is an important aspect of Haitian culture–yellow features prominently in my work because each January as a child my two sisters and I were taken to a photographer for an annual portrait; I always wore a yellow dress.
-My color sense sometimes corresponds to memories of things past and when those are fragmented, that adds a curious and mysterious element to the work.
+As an outsider, I employ organic shapes to interpret the world.
+Mark making is used not only as a structural and compositional device but also as memory lines to connect and account for matters at hand.
+My color sense sometimes corresponds to memories of things past, when those are fragmented, that adds a unique and mysterious element to the work.
 These three components inform my visual vocabulary.

-Using collage and other found objects to build foundation, I infuse my paintings with texture and meaning.
+Using collage and other found objects to build a foundation, I infuse my paintings with texture and meaning.
 I challenge myself by choosing conventionally incompatible colors, experimenting with mark making and text, while working to establish a cohesive statement.
-Part of my finishing process involves using paint directly from the tube to write text.
-It feels more intimate as if the words are pouring out of me.
-I use paint markers, pastels, paint sticks, crayons and graphite pencils to make additional marks.
-Much of the text is worked over and ultimately disintegrated into the painting.
-The text is camouflaged, and ultimately unrevealed because I’ve heeded my grandmother’s words: “Toutes les vérités ne sont pas bonnes à dire” (Not all truths should be told).
-My words are sometimes scratched, patched, erased and muted.
-Words matter; words hurt, they heal and when they are unspoken, they can become more powerful in their forced silence.
+The text is unrevealed because I’ve heeded my grandmother’s words: “Toutes les vérités ne sont pas bonnes à dire” (Not all truths should be told).
+My words are sometimes scratched, patched, erased, and muted.
+Words matter; words hurt, they heal, and when they are unspoken, they become more potent in their forced silence.
 Words bind the work to itself.